-This section looks at the sodium and potassium content of processed cheese between 2009 and 2019.
-Figure 10 provides a summary of key trends in sodium and potassium content of the food category.
-Tables 21 and 22 outline the full details of short- and long-term trends in sodium and potassium content and should be referred to when interpreting figure 10.
+This section looks at the sodium and potassium content of processed cheese between 2009 and 2023.
+Figure 11 provides a summary of key trends in sodium and potassium content of the food category.
+Tables 21 and 22 outline the full details of short- and long-term trends in sodium and potassium content and should be referred to when interpreting Figure 11.

-Figure 10: Statistically significant (and percentage change) and non-statistically significant changes in mean (SD) sodium and potassium (mg/100g) content of processed cheese between 2009-2019
+Figure 11: Statistically significant (and percentage change) and non-statistically significant changes in mean (SD) sodium and potassium (mg/100 g)